norma13115/aisd-jse-on-the-job-11324/README.md

 ## Getting Started 📄

-In this activity, you will take your first steps in JavaScript by setting up a basic project for your chosen eCommerce store.
-This exercise will help you get familiar with the process of creating and running JavaScript code, as well as defining variables that represent key elements of your store.
-The focus is on understanding the essentials: declaring variables, working with different data types, and setting up a foundation for your JavaScript journey.
+In this activity, you will take your first steps in building a foundational project for your eCommerce store.
+This exercise will introduce you to the basics of creating and running JavaScript code, while also teaching you how to define variables that represent important elements of your store.
+The focus is on mastering the essentials: declaring variables, using different data types, and laying the groundwork for your JavaScript learning journey.

-You will create a simple eCommerce store concept using basic JavaScript.
-You'll define variables for the store name, store type, various products, their prices, and store hours, then display them using console.log.
+You'll start by creating a simple eCommerce store concept using basic JavaScript.
+This will involve defining variables for the store's name, type, a selection of products, their prices, and store hours, then displaying this information using console.log.

 ## Expected Project Structure 🏗️